ilia-os/CV/README.md

 After that I was working in a small telecom company for about a year (remote).
 My job was to engineer optical fiber networks.

 While I was working I began to study Ruby and Rails and related tools.
-Later I finally start getting paid for my favorite: coding.
+Later I finally began working as a developer.

 My first project was an event-focused RESTful website ([showshow.co](https://showshow.co), ask me for password) development of which is now paused because of corona.
 Customer was a designer, and I did everything related to code and infrastructure.
 The stack was: RoR, ActiveJob (sidekiq), Turbolinks, devise, PostgreSQL, S3, nginx (passenger), slim, SCSS, Bootstrap, jQuery, React.js, Webpack, Capistrano.